coderaiser/putout/README.md

 - **minor**: `new features`, `new rules` or `fixes` (`17.0.0 -> 17.1.0`).
 - **major** `breaking changes`, `removing rules` (`17.0.0 -> 18.0.0`).

-## Contributions
+## 🚀 I want contribute

-You can contribute by proposing a feature, fixing a bug or a typo in the documentation, or by making a donation ;).
+You can contribute by proposing a feature, fixing a bug or a typo in the documentation.

-## Donations
+If you wish to play with code 🔥, [you can](https://github.com/coderaiser/putout/blob/master/CONTRIBUTING.md) 💪!

-`putout` requires quite a lot of effort and time.
-If you like it, support us on [patreon](https://www.patreon.com/coderaiser).
+🐊 `Putout` rejoice and wag its tail when see new contributions 👾.

 ## License